 Mental Health

-In my bipolar opinion, mental illness is a physical brain disorder and should not be completely separated from physical illness.
+In my bipolar layman’s opinion, mental illness is a physical brain disorder and should not be completely separated from physical illness.
 A disordered brain will have some sort of physical failure.
-Either or both physically witnessed trauma (severe stress) and natural (inherited) chemical dysfunction.
+Witnessed trauma (severe stress) and/or natural (inherited) chemical dysfunction.

 Social stigma

 There are certain mental conditions which are, or can become, acceptably manageable.
-Some individuals with mental problems can function successfully in the marketplace and society.
+Some individuals with mental illness function successfully in the marketplace and society.
 Sometimes even without the aid of medication and behavioral therapy specialists.
+Able to hide their mental condition.

-People can knowingly be mentality ill but fail to seek help because of the social stigmas.
-There’s also the mentally ill that don’t know they’re sick.
+People can knowingly be mentality ill but fail to seek help because of the social stigma and/or a lack of available funding for professional help.

-I believe that if society treated mental illness like it treats diabetes and high blood pressure for example… as a stabilizable condition, then people would eventually become more aware of their symptoms and be more apt to seeking professional help.
+I believe that if society approached mental illness like it approaches diabetes and high blood pressure, then people could more readily become aware of their symptoms and thusly be more apt to seek professional help.

 Social curtains